 All four Philadelphia teams are currently playing at high levels.
 This should only prove beneficial for Parx, as attendance at games has increased in relation to these improved performances.
 Only the defending Super Bowl Champion Eagles have slipped slightly, but they own one of the most dedicated fan bases in all of professional sports.

-There will be frequent player rewards programs, and promotions that will mimic many of the standards for the industry.
-Greenwood Gaming and Entertainment has experience in framing unique promotions to spur player interest.
+There will be frequent player rewards programs and promotions that will mimic many of the standards for the industry.
+Greenwood Gaming and Entertainment have experience in framing unique promotions to spur player interest.
 Look for some of their proven techniques to be part of the Parx Online Sportsbook.